 |Malware Removal (Windows)||

-In conclusion, information stealers target sensitive information that cyber criminals could monetize in one or another way (e.g., to use stolen accounts to make fraudulent purchases).
-Although, there are stealers that include additional features and function as keystroke loggers, clippers, be capable of accessing victim's webcam, microphone, etc. More examples of information stealers are Xenon, RedLine Stealer, StormKitty, Babax.
+In summary, information stealers target sensitive information that cyber criminals can monetize in various ways (e.g., to use stolen accounts to make fraudulent purchases).
+Some stealers include additional features and function as keystroke loggers and clippers - they are capable of accessing the victim's webcam, microphone, etc.

 How did Hunter infiltrate my computer?

-GIF image showing Hunter being for sale on hacker forum:
+GIF image showing Hunter for sale on a hacker forum:

-Another GIF image showing Hunter being for sale on hacker forum:
+Another GIF image showing Hunter for sale on a hacker forum: